metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

    - If you’re a Metabase admin, you can also [cast data types from the Data model page][how-to-cast-data-type].

 4. If you no longer have an error message, but your query results are incorrect, go to [Troubleshooting SQL logic][troubleshoot-sql-logic].
-5. If you're still stuck, search or ask the community on [Discourse][discourse].
+5. If you're still stuck, search or ask the [Metabase community][discourse].

-**Causes:**
+**Explanation:**

-- SQL functions are designed to work on specific data types in your database.
-- For example, the [`DATE_TRUNC` function in PostgresSQL](https://www.postgresql.org/docs/current/functions-datetime.html#FUNCTIONS-DATETIME-TRUNC) works on columns with `date`, `timestamp`, and `time` typed data in a Postgres database.
+SQL functions are designed to work on specific data types in your database.
+For example, the [`DATE_TRUNC` function in PostgresSQL](https://www.postgresql.org/docs/current/functions-datetime.html#FUNCTIONS-DATETIME-TRUNC) works on columns with `date`, `timestamp`, and `time` typed data in a Postgres database.
 If you try to use the `DATE_TRUNC` function on a column with a `string` data type in your database, it won’t work.

-- Note that Metabase [field types][field-type-def] are not one-to-one with the data types in your database.
+Note that Metabase [field types][field-type-def] are not one-to-one with the data types in your database.
 In this case, the field type gives you enough information about the column data type to troubleshoot the error.

 **Further reading:**